miguelcarax/linux-basic-administration/README.md

 + `man -k keyword` - let's you find _commands_ based on `keyword`

 **Monitoring Network**
++ `/etc/services` - provides information about what ports are asigned to which services assigned by the IANA
++ `/etc/nsswitch.conf` - defines in which order does the system look for information
++ `ping -f goo.gl` - do a ping flood
++ `ss -tuna` is the same as `netsta -tulpn
++ `namp 192.168.0.23` + do a port scan `0-65536` on the IP address `192.168.0.23`

 **Managing users**
 + `/etc/passwd` - is a list of users recognized by the system.